 What Stocks Does the Motley Fool Recommend?

 The Motley Fool recommends various stocks each month; however, there is one thing in common.
 They are almost all blue-chip stocks, which is great.
 The Motley Fool will not recommend penny stocks, options, index funds, or ETFs for you to invest in.

-How to Cancel the Motley Fool Subscription:
+How Do I Cancel Motley Fool Subscription?